coder/coder/docs/admin/reference-architectures.md

 ### Coder

-Coder, also known as _coderd_, is the main service recommended for deployment with Kubernetes replicas to ensure high availability.
+Coder, also known as _coderd_, is the main service recommended for deployment with multiple replicas to ensure high availability.
 It provides an API for managing workspaces and templates.
-Each _coderd_ replica has the capability to host multiple provisioners (provisionerd).
+Each _coderd_ replica has the capability to host multiple provisioners (`provisionerd`).

 ### User